-Grants.gov is the website serving as the Federal government's central portal for searching and applying for federal financial assistance throughout the Federal government.
-Registration on Grants.gov is required for submission of applications to prospective agencies unless otherwise specified in this NOFA.
+Grants.gov is the website serving as the Federal government's central portal for searching and applying for Federal financial assistance throughout the Federal government.
+Registration on Grants.gov is required for submission of applications to prospective agencies unless otherwise specified in this NOFO.

-Non-Federal Entity is a state, local government, Indian tribe, institution of higher education (IHE), or non-profit organization carrying out a Federal award as a recipient or sub recipient.
-If eligible applicants under the NOFA include for profit entities, this definition of non-federal entity includes for profit entities.
+Non-Federal Entity (NFE) means a state, local government, Indian tribe, Institution of Higher Education (IHE), or non-profit organization that carries out a Federal award as a recipient or subrecipient.